Welcome to CAPSTAN

 CAPSTAN needs academics passionate about teaching marine science!

-Applications for our second voyage will be posted in October 2018.
-We are scheduled to depart from Hobart, Tasmania 29th April, 2019, arriving in Fremantle, Western Australia, 9thMay, 2019.
+We are scheduled to sail from Fremantle to Hobart across the Great Australian Bight in March 2020.
 This training voyage will consist of practical hands-on research, sea training, theoretical lectures and an assessment of student’s ability to communicate scientific findings and ideas.
-Applications are open only to Australian Institutional Academics and Research personnel only.
 Applicants from subscribed CAPSTAN institutions will receive priority consideration.

 Support our Mission!